Chemical Reactions-based Detection Mechanism for Molecular Communications: Introduction

 Chemical reactions have been studied in different contexts for MC.
-For example, chemical reactions were used to generate signaling molecules at the transmitter \cite{Yan:19:Arxiv} and potent drugs on the surface of the receiver \cite{Chu:14:Glo}.
-The reactions of signalling molecules with enzymes in the environment and with receptors on the surface of receivers were exploited to mitigate ISI in \cite{NCS:14:INB,CYG:17:WCNC} and for detection in \cite{Adam:19:TCOM,Cho:13:NB,CMM:16:NB}, respectively.
-Chemical reactions have also been considered for coding and modulation in \cite{FAM:19:TCOM,JFS:19:MBSC}.
-In fact, in \cite{Yan:19:Arxiv}, the chemical reactions were assumed to occur in a one dimensional environment and the concentration of one reactant was known.
-The enzyme in \cite{Chu:14:Glo} and the receptors in \cite{Adam:19:TCOM,Cho:13:NB,CMM:16:NB}, i.e., one of the reactants, were assumed to be immobile.
-Moreover, \cite{NCS:14:INB,CYG:17:WCNC} considered a fast reaction where the concentration of the enzymes remained constant.
+For example, chemical reactions were used to generate signaling molecules at the transmitter \cite{Yan:20:TCOM} and potent drugs on the surface of the receiver \cite{CMM:16:NB}.
+The reactions of signalling molecules with enzymes in the environment were exploited to mitigate ISI in \cite{NCS:14:INB,Chan:17:ETT}.
+The reactions of signalling molecules with molecules around the receiver were used for the detection in \cite{Adam:19:TCOM,Cho:13:NB,CMM:16:NB,Yuting:22:TCOM}.
+Chemical reactions have also been considered for coding and modulation in \cite{FAM:19:TCOM,JFS:19:MBSC, Abin:21:TCOM}.
+In \cite{Yan:20:TCOM}, the chemical reactions were assumed to occur in a one dimensional environment and the concentration of one reactant was known.
+The enzyme in \cite{CMM:16:NB} and the receptors in \cite{Adam:19:TCOM,Cho:13:NB,CMM:16:NB,Yuting:22:TCOM}, i.e., one of the reactants, were assumed to be immobile.
+Moreover, the authors in \cite{NCS:14:INB,Chan:17:ETT} considered a fast reaction where the concentration of the enzymes remained constant.
 The authors in \cite{FAM:19:TCOM,JFS:19:MBSC} focused on the concentration of the signaling molecules, i.e., the reactants, but the products of the reaction were of no interest and not studied.
 In \cite{ZDN:18:Glo}, the molecules emitted by the transmitter and the product of the reaction during propagation were both considered, but the reaction was a degradation reaction and thus modeled as a first-order reaction.
-In this work, we consider the reaction between signaling molecules and molecular probes, which have to be modeled by a second-order reaction.
-To the best of our knowledge, second-order reactions with the reactants not being bound to the receiver and freely diffusing in the environment have not been considered for detection design of MC systems, yet.
-Moreover, the concentration of the reaction product in such systems, which is the solution of a second-order reaction diffusion equation, has not been analyzed.
+In \cite{Abin:21:TCOM}, approximate solutions of the reaction-diffusion equations are given in the forms of infinite series of functions and recursive equations are used to solve for these functions.
+However, the approximate solutions is shown to only converge to the true solution if either the simulation time interval or the reaction rate is sufficiently small.
+Moreover, \cite{Abin:21:TCOM} consider the reaction-diffusion equations for modulation in a two-transmitter system without ISI.
+In this work, we consider the reaction between signaling molecules and molecular probes, which has to be modeled as a second-order reaction.
+To the best of the authors' knowledge, second-order reactions with the reactants not being bound to the receiver but diffusing in the environment have not previously been considered for detection design of MC systems with ISI.